-We test a diverse set of architectures, each strictly capped at 2 MB of total memory (parameters + activations).
-Appendix~\ref{sec:componentsAppendix} provides in-depth block-level descriptions; here we summarize the key characteristics of each model:

-\begin{enumerate} \item BERT-2MB: A downsized version of the original BERT architecture \cite{BERT}, preserving standard embedders and encoder blocks. \item MAMBA-2MB: A minimal adaptation of MAMBA~\cite{MAMBA}, using its native embedder and SSM-based recurrent blocks. \item Embedder Only: Uses the Nano Embedder \cite{NanoBERT} \emph{alone}, with no mechanism for token interaction.
-Although not a fully functional language model, this baseline reveals how much parameter budget is consumed by the embedder itself \brav{and how capable it can be on it's own}. \item Embedder + Conv: Extends the \textit{Embedder Only} setup with a single 1D convolutional layer to enable local token interactions within a fixed size context window, with minimal parameter overhead. \item EmbBERT: Our proposed architecture, expanding upon NanoBERT Efficient by modifying attention and adding lightweight convolution-aggregation blocks (detailed in Section~\ref{sec:EmbBERT}). \end{enumerate}
+As a comparison to the proposed \sname{} model, we evaluated a diverse set of architectures, each constrained to a maximum memory footprint of 2~MB (including parameters and activations).
+Below, we summarize the key characteristics of these baseline models: \begin{enumerate} \item BERT(2MB): A scaled-down variant of the original BERT architecture \citep{BERT}, preserving the standard embedding layers and encoder blocks. \item MAMBA(2MB): A scaled-down adaptation of the MAMBA model~\citep{MAMBA}, incorporating its native embedding mechanism and SSM-based recurrent blocks. \item \brav{NanoBERT(2MB): A scaled-down adaptation of the NanoBERT model~\citep{NanoBERT}, based on the original BERT architecture and a novel efficient Nano Embedder.} \item Embedder Only: This baseline leverages the Nano Embedder~\citep{NanoBERT} without any mechanism for token interaction.
+While not a fully functional language model, it highlights the parameter budget allocated to the embedding layer and evaluates the embedder standalone capability. \item Embedder + Conv: Extends the \emph{Embedder Only} configuration by adding a lightweight 1D convolutional layer.
+This enables local token interactions within a fixed-size context window, introducing minimal parameter overhead. \end{enumerate}

-As an external reference point, we also include BERT-Tiny - a well-known minimal variant of BERT developed by the original authors - which is approximately \emph{ten times} larger than our 2 MB models.
-Although much larger, it serves as a useful performance benchmark.